Wasatch Warriors are accountable, respectful, and excellent!

 At WJH our number one focus is our students!
 This focus encompasses many things, including of course excellence in academics, academic growth at all ability levels, providing a variety of engaging course offerings, teaching social maturity and responsibility, student safety, etc. Our school mission statement states that, “the Wasatch Junior High School community is dedicated to providing engaging academic and enriching experiences while encouraging individual creativity in a safe environment”.
 This mission statement is something that we take very serious at WJH.

 WJH has a reputation for academic achievement, high expectations, and academic rigor.
 However, although our students perform very well on all required state, district, and national testing, that is not good enough.
 We are always looking for areas to better ourselves in order to benefit our students.
 It is because of this belief that we have begun a journey of intense collaboration and communication known as PLC’s (Professional Learning Communities).
 These communities engage staff members in the work of analyzing each common core standard to determine specific skills and concepts that all students are expected to master.
 These concepts/skills are being rewritten by staff in student-friendly terms so that students are very aware of learning and performance expectations ahead of time.
 Each department is also working towards creating common formative assessments that all teachers will give within each content area at approximately the same time.
 Student assessment data from the CFA’s (common formative assessments) will be used by our teachers to improve teaching and learning, and to show learning growth for each student.
 Teachers will be able to collaborate about common CFA data, share ideas, discuss effective teaching strategies, discuss ways in which to help struggling students learn more effectively, plan ways to expand learning for those that have already mastered the concept, etc. The CFA data and collaboration are essential in order to identify areas where change and improvement are needed, and to know exactly where each student excels or needs help.
 Teachers will also work towards providing interventions for those students who have not mastered individual standards or concepts.
-All staff members are also currently involved in planning for the implementation of a mastery grading system as we believe it is a more genuine assessment of required skills and concepts.
+All staff members have implemented proficiency based grading as we believe it is a more genuine assessment of required skills and concepts.

 Our students are very important to us, and that is why we have taken on the challenge of truly determining in which specific area(s) our students need the most intense assistance or extended learning.
 We are excited to continue along this journey and know that it is in the best interest of all WJH students.